-The levels of grant are known for 2017/18 based on the latest Spending Review.
+The levels of grant are known for 2016/17 based on the latest Spending Review.
 Following the removal of new supported borrowing this grant only covers the ongoing financing costs for borrowing incurred up to and including 2010/11.

-The calculation supplied by the Scottish Government as part of previous Spending Reviews details how much grant will be paid each year, although some amendment can arise through the Spending Review process.
+The calculation detail supplied by the Scottish Government as part of previous Spending Reviews to determine how much grant will be paid each year.

-As all grant streams end within the assessment period, members are asked to note that loan charges grant falls from £9.949 million in 2017/18 to zero in 2035/36.
+As all grant streams end within the assessment period, members are asked to note that loan charges grant falls from £9.558million in 2016/17 to zero in 2035/36.